Inf0eSec/THM-RootMe/README.md

   *A. SSH*

-  Conduct further enumeration to uncover the directories on this web server, run a Gobuster scan:
+  Conducting further enumeration this will uncover the directories on this web server by running a Gobuster scan:

       ~#gobuster dir -u http://[IP Address] -w /usr/share/wordlists/dirb/common.txt -x php,phtml,php3